BuildClubSSN/CLASH/resources/control-unit.md

 - It also handles communication (Bluetooth, UART, I2C, SPI) between modules.
 - Arduino is an 8-bit MCU whereas ESP and STM are 32-bit (esp32 stm32).

+---

 ### Common options

-- **Arduino UNO / Nano (ATmega328P)** – beginner-friendly, cheap, widely used.
+- **Arduino UNO / Nano (ATmega328P)**: beginner-friendly, cheap, widely used.
-- **ESP32** – dual-core, built-in WiFi/Bluetooth, higher ADC resolution, useful for advanced robots.
+- **ESP32**: dual-core, built-in WiFi/Bluetooth, higher ADC resolution, useful for advanced robots.
-- **STM32 (e.g., STM32F4 series)** – powerful ARM Cortex MCUs, used in more professional robots.
+- **STM32 (e.g., STM32F4 series)**: powerful ARM Cortex MCUs, used in more professional robots.

+---

 ### Blogs or tutorials to help with